faceless2/json/README.md

 be encountered while testing) are converted to a tagged null object.
 Tags are limited to 63 bits, and tags applied to Map keys are ignored.

-* CBOR serialization will convert tag types 2 and 3 on a "buffer" to BigInteger, as described in RFC7049 But other tags used to distinguish Dates, non-UTF8 strings, URLs etc. are not applied.
+* CBOR serialization will convert tag types 2 and 3 on a "buffer" to BigInteger, as described in RFC7049.
+But other tags used to distinguish Dates, non-UTF8 strings, URLs etc. are not applied.
 A <code>JsonFactory</code> can easily be written to cover as many of these are needed.

-* Msgpack serialization is similar to CBOR, but a bit simpler. "extension types" are stored as Buffers, with the extension type stored as a tag from 0..255.
+* Msgpack serialization is similar to CBOR, but simpler. "extension types" are stored as Buffers, with the extension type stored as a tag from 0..255.
 Like CBOR, duplicate keys encountered during read will throw an IOException.

 * It's possible (since v4) to read and write indefinitely large strings and buffers - the [JsonReadOptions.Filter](https://faceless2.github.io/json/docs/api/com/bfo/json/JsonReadOptions.Filter.html) class can be used to divert content away to a File, for example.
-There use of intermediate buffers has been kept to an absolute minimum.
+The use of intermediate buffers has been kept to an absolute minimum.

 ## Examples